3D variational autoencoder for fingerprinting microstructure volume elements: Materials and Methods

 \subsection{Surrogate Model}

+As discussed, the VAE fingerprinting process is intentionally distinct from the surrogate model, with the aim being to construct an application agnostic parameterisation for microstructure, rather than training a fully end-to-end model from microstructure to stress response.
+Here, we consider a simple surrogate model for the uniaxial CP model described in Section~\ref{subsec:cp_model}, as a proof of concept for including VAE fingerprints as a parameterisation of microstructure for yielding a microstructure-dependent surrogate model.
+Figure~\ref{fig:pipeline_schematic} shows a schematic of the general pipeline.

-A fully connected neural network was constructed as a surrogate for the CP simulations discussed in Section~\ref{subsec:cp_model}.
-The network has an input layer size that matches the dimensionality of the fingerprints being operated on.
+A fully connected neural network was constructed with an input layer size that matches the dimensionality of the fingerprints being operated on.
 This is followed by a hidden layer of size 512, with Leaky ReLU activation, and a final 21-dimensional layer, with sigmoid activation, to output the normalised stress response for each discrete strain increment.
 The Adam optimiser is used here again, operating on the mean-squared error between the prediction and true stress from the DAMASK simulations.
 A learning rate of $1 \times 10^{-5}$ was used with a weight decay of $1 \times 10^{-5}$ and a batch size of 128 was used to introduce some stochasticity into the training process, rather than backpropagating after a forward pass with the entire training set (which would have fit into memory with the resources available).
 This stochasticity is favourable here, as the training dataset is relatively small.